How To Become Famous on YouTube

 Create a catchy cover

-Does it has your face, tag line and call-to-action on it?
+- Does it have your face, tagline, and call-to-action on it?

 Let people know more about you